The "King Of Big Band Pop"

 About "The Best Of Blu"...

-For over a decade, Jonny Blu has been electrifying audiences around the world with his Pop and Big-Band sounds.
+For over a decade, Jonny Blu has been electrifying audiences as one of the top male jazz singers around the world with his Pop and Big-Band sounds.
 Now he's bringing it all together in his 5th studio album release, "The Best Of Blu"!

 Jonny Blu’s music combines elements of Jazz, Big-Band and Adult Contemporary Pop.
 "The Best Of Blu" showcases the full range of Blu’s music and includes 14 full length songs, including brand new originals, like the first hit single "Let Go", along with popular jazz and big-band standards.
 Being a lover of languages, along with the English tracks, "The Best Of Blu" also features his song "Crossroads" in Mandarin Chinese (from his hit Chinese Pop album "On The Edge") and "Besame Mucho" in Spanish (from Blu's hit album "Taboo!").

 "The Best Of Blu" is a must-have for any fans of Jonny Blu and a true find for any lovers of Big-Band Jazz and the standards of the Great American Songbook!
-If you enjoy artists like Michael Bublé, Harry Connick Jr. and Frank Sinatra, you'll love Jonny Blu!
+If you enjoy other famous jazz singers like Michael Bublé, Harry Connick Jr. and Frank Sinatra, you'll love Jonny Blu!

 LISTEN AND BUY THE NEW ALBUM